Frank Solich: Ohio

 On July 18, 2008, Solich was given an extension of his contract through the 2013 season.

 In 2009, Solich led the Bobcats to a 9–5 overall mark with another MAC East championship and an appearance in the Little Caesars Pizza Bowl.
 That 2009 senior class amassed more wins (28) than any other Ohio football class in more than 40 years.

 In 2011, Solich coached the Bobcats to a 10–4 record, another MAC East Division title, and their first ever bowl win.
 The Bobcats defeated Utah State 24–23 in the Famous Idaho Potato Bowl.
 It was Ohio's first ten win season since 1968.

 During the 2012 season, Solich coached the Bobcats to a 7–0 start, which saw their first Associated Press Top 25 weekly ranking since 1968, as well as a spot in the weekly coaches poll.
 In October 2018, Coach Solich celebrated his 100th win at Ohio University.
 Later that year, he passed Bill Hess as the second-winningest coach in school history.
 A 66–24 victory over Bowling Green in November 2019 gave Solich his 111th win as Ohio coach, making him the winningest coach in MAC history.

-In 2021, Solich stepped down as head coach of the Ohio Bobcats to focus on his health.
+In 2021, Solich stepped down as head coach of the program to focus on his health.
 He retired with a career record of 173–101 (0.631) with a record of 115–82 (0.584) at Ohio.
 His long time assistant Tim Albin was promoted to replace him.
 He currently serves as a special assistant to the Athletic Director at Ohio.

 Prior to the 2022 season Ohio University installed new turf in Peden Stadium.
-The field at Peden was now christened "Frank Solich Field" Through the completion of the 2024 season Ohio is 17–1 on the new field.
+The field at Peden was now christened "Frank Solich Field" Through the completion of the 2025 season Ohio is 23–1 on the new field.

 On January 8, 2023, Solich was announced as a member the 2024 College Football Hall of Fame class.
-In 2024, he will be included in Croatian American Sports Hall of Fame.
+In 2024, he was inducted into the Croatian American Sports Hall of Fame.